nstamboglis/nstamboglis.github.io/_posts/2022-03-06-Nice-to-meet-you-SQL.md

 <code>
--- What is the total amount each customer spent at the restaurant?
+<p>-- What is the total amount each customer spent at the restaurant?</p>
 <p>SELECT </p>
 	<p style="margin-left:5%; margin-right:5%;"> A.customer_id,</p>
 	<p style="margin-left:5%; margin-right:5%;"> sum(A.expenditure) AS tot_expenditure </p>